 - Track your competitors.
 Add your competitors’ products into the tool.
 Are any of them making strong moves up the rankings?
 What are they doing that you’re not?

 - Protect your downside.
 Are your rankings unexpectedly dropping?
 If so, you’ll want to immediately figure out why and address the issue as quickly as possible.

 - Run a promotion and track its effectiveness.
-As we’re about to see, running a promotion in our review club can be the most efficient way to skyrocket your rankings.
-And with any campaign you run, you’ll want to make sure that your promotion is translating into higher rankings.
+As we’re about to see, running a promotion on Vipon, our deals community, can be the most efficient way to improve your rankings.
+And with any campaign you run, you’ll want to ensure that your promotion is translating into higher rankings.